 It may be necessary to push those loops down between the beds before you next pass, remember to pull down on your knitting periodically, visually check needle alignment on the main bed (all needles in B in work area)

-*With new color move to right, preselecting the next row of loops
+*With the new color move to the right, preselecting the next row of loops

 the chart as viewed and explained at the top of the post